 Close the grill and vent the grill for smoking.
 When the fire begins producing a steady stream of smoke, place the seasoned chicken, skin-side up, directly on the grates over indirect heat.
 Close grill and cook until the skin is golden brown and an instant-read thermometer inserted into the thickest part of the thigh reads 175°F, about 45 minutes.
 Transfer the chicken to a rimmed baking sheet to rest for at least 10 minutes, and then carve as desired.

-Place the hot rice on a serving platter, top with the chicken and any juices that have collected in the pan.
+Place the chicken on a serving platter and top with any juices that have collected in the pan.
 Serve immediately, with lemon wedges and hot sauce.